Cerebral palsy comes in many forms and from many causes, but all have drastic impacts on families.

 If your baby’s cerebral palsy was caused by a doctor’s error during delivery, you need to speak to an attorney experienced with medical malpractice cases.

 Medical malpractice cases are complex, and they require diligent attorneys who understand the nuances of the law.
-The attorneys at Oshman & Mirisola have a proven record of success and professionalism in medical malpractice cases.
+The attorneys at The Oshman Firm have a proven record of success and professionalism in medical malpractice cases.

 The law places a time limit on bringing a medical malpractice claim.
 You need to contact an attorney as soon as possible so that you can seek justice for your baby.